forfudan/MojoMiji/src/miji/basic/variables.md

 1. In Python, we do not directly manipulate the objects in memory.
 We only manipulate the labels (variable names) and the relationship between labels and objects.
 1. The objects themselves are hidden from us.
 We do not need to know where they are stored in memory, how much space they occupy, or how they are represented in binary format.
 1. Change the value of a variable (re-assignment) does not necessarily change the object itself.
 It may create a new object and change the label to refer to the new object.
 1. `del` statement only removes the label from the object but does not delete the object itself.
-The object will be automatically deleted by Python's garbage collector when there are no more labels sticked onto it.
+The object will be automatically deleted by Python's garbage collector when there are no more labels stuck onto it.

 ### Mojo objects are directly manipulated

 Now we can see the fundamental difference between Python variables and Mojo variables: Mojo can directly manipulate the value of the variable at the a specific memory location, while Python only manipulates the labels (variable names) and the relationship between labels and objects.

-As I said before, a Mojo's variables is associated with a memory address.
-When you do `a = 1`, the variable `a` will be associated with a type `Int`, a value `1`, and an address in the memory.
-When you do `a = 2`, the variable `a` will still be associated with the **same address** in the memory, but the value will be changed to `2` (physically, the status of the electrons at that location changed).
+As I said before, a Mojo variable is associated with a memory address.
+When you do `a = 1`, the variable `a` will be associated with a type `Int`, a value `1`, and an address in memory.
+When you do `a = 2`, the variable `a` will still be associated with the **same address** in memory, but the value will be changed to `2` (physically, the state of the electrons at that location changed).
 You can never do `a = "Hello world!"` because the type of `a` is `Int`, and you cannot insert a string value into that address.

-In other words, the Mojo's variable name is a sticker sticked onto a physical memory address directly, while the Python's variable name is a sticker sticked onto an abstract object in memory.
+In other words, the Mojo variable name is a sticker stuck onto a physical memory address directly, while the Python variable name is a sticker stuck onto an abstract object in memory.

 In the later section [Assign values between variables](#assign-values-between-variables), we will continue to see how the difference between Python and Mojo variables affects the way we assign values between variables.